ralvescosta/medium_go_circleci_and_sonarqube/README.md

   sonarcloud: sonarsource/sonarcloud@1.0.3
 ```

-We can merge all of this jobs in our config.yml and get our beautiful pipeline 😍.
+Finlay, if we merge all of the jobs in our config.yml we get our beautiful pipeline 😍.

 ```yml
 version: 2.1